By José Alberto Hermosillo

 Ugyen, meeting the children, their quaint schoolhouse, their yak-centered world,

-and hearing high above an enchanting song help him to make up his mind.
+and hearing an enchanting song high above helped him decide.

-Filming in a remote location also compelled the director and crew to adapt to limited logistics.
+Filming remotely also compelled the director and crew to adapt to limited logistics.
 The only electrical power source there was unpredictable local solar – as we see Ugyen’s MP3 player drying up – it affected the filmmakers.
 They had to shoot everything without watching dailies, making the editing and post-production more challenging.

 Bhutan has no funding for arts and crafts, much less any budget for filmmaking.
-Choyning Dorji had to look for help overseas, and he received some economic aid and equipment from India, Japan, and Australia.
+Choyning Dorji had to look for help overseas and received some economic aid and equipment from India, Japan, and Australia.
 His next project is called “Once Upon a Time in Bhutan...”

 The First Amendment of Bhutan’s Constitution states: “It is the government’s responsibility to make its citizens happy, and if the government fails, the government has no right to exist.”
 Bhutan is the happiest country on earth and also one of the poorest.